kolenaIO/kolena/docs/metrics/bertscore.md

 BERTScore (Precision, Recall, F1) scores lie between the range of 0 and 1, with 0 representing no semantic similarity, and 1 representing a perfect semantic match between candidate and reference texts.
 However, interpreting the metric is completely subjective based on your task.
 On some tasks, a BERT-F1 of 0.9 may be excellent, whereas a BERT-F1 of 0.8 may be excellent for another.
 Generally speaking, a higher BERTScore is desirable.

 ## Example
-To showcase the value of BERTScore, lets consider the following candidate and reference texts:
+To showcase the value of BERTScore, let's consider the following candidate and reference texts:

 ??? example "Semantically Similar Texts"